osmz/Node-JS-MySQL-NomgoDB-course/README.md

-# Node JS - MySQL - NomgoDB
+# Node JS - MySQL - NongoDB

 ## ¿What is node?